 Currently, 126.96.36.199 is blocked by IP Layer Enforcement.
 In some AnyConnect deployments, 188.8.131.52 is used as the DHCP server for the AnyConnect tunnel.
 Since this address would be used as the VPN connects, it would be blocked before IP Layer Enforcement can disable.
 To resolve this issue, add 184.108.40.206 to your Global Allow List to prevent this block from occurring.

 The Umbrella roaming client behaves differently when connected to a network that utilizes the Umbrella Virtual Appliances (VA) or the Protected Networks feature.
 This is true whether you're connected to the network locally or through a VPN.

 The following applies to the standalone Umbrella roaming client.
-The following does not apply to the AnyConnect-integrated Umbrella Roaming.
-Looking for an easy plugin install, Umbrella Roaming integrated into AnyConnect is for you!
-Let us know at email@example.com to learn how to get access.
+The following does not apply to the AnyConnect-integrated Umbrella roaming client.
+Looking for an easy plugin install?
+Then Umbrella Roaming integrated into AnyConnect is for you!
+How does this module differ from the standalone Umbrella roaming client?

 The Cisco AnyConnect VPN software provides options for how DNS should be handled by the system when a VPN connection is established.
 Cisco has published a complete article with this information: Behavioral Differences Regarding DNS Queries and Domain Name Resolution in Different OSs

 The following information is based on our experience with using AnyConnect and the Umbrella roaming client.
 Your experience may differ, and we recommended testing the Umbrella roaming client with Cisco AnyConnect VPN enabled to ensure that internal and external DNS resolution work according to your expectations.